-- 5.26 Infrastructure will be secured through planning agreements such as section.106 and section 278 agreements for site specific items of infrastructure such as a junction improvement/specific cycle/pedestrian links to a new housing estate/traffic calming measure such as a speed table that directly relate to a specific development.
-Most small-scale development will be liable to contribute toward towards generic 'district-wide' infrastructure through a Community Infrastructure Levy (CIL) adopted on 11th December 2017 and effective from 1st February 2018.
+- 5.24 In particular, the following future improvements to local infrastructure have been identified as being needed to support the existing and new communities in the village: facilities for young people e.g. maintenance and improvements of health and care facilities; and certain road improvements. - 5.25 Infrastructure will be secured through planning agreements such as section.106 and section 278 agreements for site specific items of infrastructure such as a junction improvement/specific cycle/pedestrian links to a new housing estate/traffic calming measure such as a speed table that directly relate to a specific development.
+Most small scale development will be liable to contribute toward towards generic - 'district-wide' infrastructure through a Community Infrastructure Levy (CIL) when it is adopted later in 2016.
 These contributions will be spent on more strategic items of infrastructure such as secondary school provision, a major road scheme, a country park or sports facilities.

-- 5.27 The Warwickshire County Council's Local Transport Plan 2011-26 acknowledges the that sustainable development needs to be underpinned through various measures and as such provides policies for the following:
+- 5.26 The Warwickshire County Council's Local Transport Plan 2011-26 acknowledges the that sustainable development needs to be underpinned through various measures and as such provides policies for the following:

-- □ Travel Plans
+- Travel Plans

 - Walking and Cycling

 - Accessibility to frequent bus services